jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

   (a) the day on which the Commissioner receives the first contribution in respect of the person:
   (b) the day on which the Commissioner is given notice or otherwise knows that the person is a member of a KiwiSaver scheme.
 (2) The Commissioner must hold those contributions in the holding account.
-(3) The Commissioner must pay those contributions to the provider of the person's KiwiSaver scheme as soon as practicable after the expiry of that 3 months (without further authority than this section where those contributions meet the requirements of section 73(1)).
+(3) The Commissioner must pay those contributions to the provider of the person’s KiwiSaver scheme as soon as practicable after the expiry of that 3 months (without further authority than this section where those contributions meet the requirements of section 73(1)).
-(4) The Commissioner must give notice to the person as soon as practicable after paying those contributions to the provider of the person's KiwiSaver scheme.
+(4) The Commissioner must give notice to the person as soon as practicable after paying those contributions to the provider of the person’s KiwiSaver scheme.
 (5) The provider must give notice to the person as soon as practicable after receiving those contributions.
 (6) Subsection (3) is subject to section 77.

 ### 76 Employer contributions may stay in holding account until deducted contributions paid
 (1) This section applies if the Commissioner receives a contribution under subpart 3 (contributions other than deductions from salary or wages) from an employer in respect of a person to whom subpart 1 (deductions from salary or wages) also applies.
-(2) The Commissioner may hold the contribution made under subpart 3 in the holding account, and then pay it to the provider of the person's KiwiSaver scheme at the same time as the contribution that is deducted under subpart 1 is paid by the Commissioner to the KiwiSaver scheme.
+(2) The Commissioner may hold the contribution made under subpart 3 in the holding account, and then pay it to the provider of the person’s KiwiSaver scheme at the same time as the contribution that is deducted under subpart 1 is paid by the Commissioner to the KiwiSaver scheme.

 ### 77 Small amounts of contributions may be held until big enough to be on-paid
 (1) This section applies if the Commissioner and the provider of a KiwiSaver scheme agree on a minimum threshold for the payment of contributions to the provider.
 (2) The Commissioner may hold in the holding account any amount of contribution that relates to a person until the amount meets that minimum threshold.
-(3) Then the Commissioner must pay that amount to the provider of the person's KiwiSaver scheme (without further authority than this section where that amount meets the requirements of section 73(1)).
+(3) Then the Commissioner must pay that amount to the provider of the person’s KiwiSaver scheme (without further authority than this section where that amount meets the requirements of section 73(1)).

 ### 78 Treatment of unremitted deductions in holding account
 To the extent that an amount referred to in section 73(1) is not paid to the Commissioner on or before the date on which the employer is required to pay the deduction to the Commissioner under section RD 4 of the Income Tax Act 2007,—